spacelift-jmf/spacelift-pr-previews/README.md

 ## Usage

-- Create an administrative stack associated with this repository.
+- Create an administrative stack associated with this repository, with atuo-deploy enabled.

 ## TODO